Meet Our team of IBCLCs:

-Melanie and Melissa both met each other at a breastfeeding support group when they were having trouble nursing their children.
-Both of them found a love for breastfeeding and a passion of helping other mothers meet their breastfeeding goals, so they decided to pursue their dreams.
+Melanie and Melissa both met each other at a lactation support group when they were having trouble nursing their children.
+Both of them found a love for lactation and a passion of helping other mothers meet their feeding goals, so they decided to pursue their dreams.
 Get to know them better below.

 BS-MCH, IBCLC, RLC, CPST

 Hello!
 My name is Melanie Horstman and I am an International Board Certified Lactation Consultant and co-founder of Nurture Omaha, LLC.
 I am married to my husband Drew and we have 2 children, our son Ezra who was born in 2013 and our daughter Holland who was born in 2016.

 My whole life I knew I wanted to work with children in some way - I bounced around from wanting to be a counselor, teacher, and Child Life Specialist.
 In 2012 when I was signed up to go to school to become a Child Life Specialist I found out I was pregnant with my first child.
 Something didn't feel right about me going to school at that time so I decided to take a break and just work to save money.
 Little did I know that when my son was born in 2013 that it would be the best decision I've made.